• Japan

 Overnight in Hotel Sasayuri

-Day 7: Walk from Koguchi to Nachi Taisha
+Day 6: Walk Koguchi to Nachi Taisha Shrine

 Overnight in Hotel Urashima